-Regular readers of this site know that I am a proponent of High Intensity Training (HIT) and that the bodyweight approach I discuss the most is the Hillfit program.
-As great as that routine is there is one exercise in it that I never got much benefit from: the Hip Extension.
+Regular readers of this site know that I am a proponent of High-Intensity Training (HIT) and that the bodyweight approach I discuss the most is the Hillfit program.
+As great as that routine is there is one exercise in it that I never got many benefits from the Hip Extension.
 I tooled around with the different variations, but over time started doing it less and less as I didn’t feel I was getting any benefit.
 Then I hurt my knee and stopped doing it completely.

 I see Hillfit as a way to build strength that I can apply to any endeavor.
 I see Foundation Training as a way to undo the damage of modern life in minimal time.

 By that, I mean limited movement and the hours we spend every day sitting at a desk, in a car, or in front of a TV.
 The movements used in Foundation Training are in my opinion time-efficient ways to reverse what sitting is doing to our body.
 I tried a standing desk.
 Didn’t care for it.
 Foundation Training works better for me.

 Back in February in the post Body Language and Exercise Warm-Up, I mentioned that I always do Windmills before lifting.
 Foundation Training has a Windmill in it that was slightly different than the one I had been doing.
 It involves sitting further back before bending forward.
 Doing this stretched my hamstrings more and there some glute activation.
 That is when the light bulb went off.
 Instead of doing Windmill repetitions like in the Foundation Training routine, I’d use static holds like Hillfit.

 The best glute exercise I’ve ever done and it only takes 90 seconds.

 Foundation: Redefine Your Core, Conquer Back Pain, and Move with Confidence by Dr. Eric Goodman.
 I have not seen the Kindle version, but I can’t imagine it displaying the images as nicely as the paperback edition.

 The Static Windmill